jugalsahu10/machine-learning-handwritten-character-recognition/README.md

 4. type ```ex4``` to the command line to view a digit recogition neural network with about 95% success rate trained using backpropagation.

+training_set.rar should be extracted and used as folder.